13 New Year’s Resolutions That Finally Work—Here’s the Method

 - Create phone-free zones (bedroom, meals)

-The key idea is that you’re not trying to fight behavior in the moment—you’re redesigning the triggers that create it in the first place.
+The key idea is that you’re not trying to battle the behavior in the moment—you’re redesigning the triggers that cause it in the first place.

-That’s why this approach tends to work better than strict digital detox new year’s resolutions, which often depend on constant self-control.
+That’s why this method often works better than strict digital detox new year’s resolutions that rely on constant self-control.

 7. I Write Things Down Instead of Remembering Them

-Mental overload is one of the biggest hidden productivity killers.
+Mental overload is one of the most overlooked productivity killers.

-This resolution shifts you from memory-based living to system-based thinking:
+This resolution helps you move from memory-based living to system-based thinking:

 - Capture tasks immediately